deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 ![](charts/charts_9_0.png "🔼 Figure 9: Large-Scale Asynchronous RLHF.
 Comparing synchronous and asynchronous online DPO for training an 8B general-purpose chatbot.
 Asynchronous learning achieves the same reward model score at a lower KL and 30% faster.")

-> 🔼 The chart compares the performance of synchronous and asynchronous online DPO for training a large language model (LLM), showing that asynchronous learning achieves similar reward scores with lower KL divergence and faster training time.
+> 🔼 The chart compares the performance of synchronous and asynchronous online DPO for training a large language model, showing that asynchronous learning achieves the same reward model score with lower KL divergence and 30% faster training time.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Large-Scale Asynchronous RLHF.
 Comparing synchronous and asynchronous online DPO for training an 8B general-purpose chatbot.
 Asynchronous learning achieves the same reward model score at a lower KL and 30% faster.